Israeli top model Bar Refaeli convicted of tax evasion

 Still, she remains a popular TV personality and pitch-woman whose image is ubiquitous on highway billboards throughout the country.
 Last year, she hosted the Eurovision Song Contest in Tel Aviv.

-The heart of the case revolves around Refaeli’s residence earlier this decade when she gallivanted around the world in high-profile modeling campaigns, graced the cover of the Sports Illustrated swimsuit edition and had a lengthy romantic relationship with actor Leonardo DiCaprio.
+The heart of the case revolves around Refaeli’s residence earlier this decade when she traveled around the world in high-profile modeling campaigns, graced the cover of the Sports Illustrated swimsuit edition and had a lengthy romantic relationship with actor Leonardo DiCaprio.

 Israeli tax law determines residency primarily upon whether the person spent most of the calendar year in the country.
 Refaeli claimed that she hadn’t and therefore did not have to declare her worldwide income in certain years.